AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 * Specific Visits - Select this option from the drop-down box to specify a specific visitor.

     * In the text box to the right, enter the visitor number you wish to track.
-The unique Web Personalization visitor identification number can be found when clicking on a visitor (in the visitors page) and the Set Campaign on the right side panel.
+The unique [!DNL Web Personalization] visitor identification number can be found when clicking on a visitor (in the visitors page) and the Set Campaign on the right side panel.
 The Visitor ID is located in the Advanced Settings section.
 The visitor ID can also be found in the URL (e.g. VISITOR=JZZJIFJNUI60PZ8Y97BHTY9BL8PKWS).

-**Search Terms** - Define a segment according to a prospect’s search terms.
+**[!UICONTROL Search Terms]** - Define a segment according to a prospect’s search terms.

 * The visitor searched for - From the drop-down list, select the terms you want to track from your visitors search, or add your own search terms.
 (There is no need for the &#42; wildcard on search terms as it is set as default to include phrases that contain the search term).

-**Referrals** - Add URLs that the visitor was referred by.
+**[!UICONTROL Referrals]** - Add URLs that the visitor was referred by.

 * Select referrals to add - From the drop-down list, select the referral sites you wish to track or add your own referral.
 Once selected, the referrals will appear in the box below.
 (Using &#42; as a wildcard is permitted)

-**Include Pages** - Track specific pages prospects visited on your website.
+**[!UICONTROL Include Pages]** - Track specific pages prospects visited on your website.

 * URL matches - Add the URL of specific web pages you wish to track.
 You can add multiple URLs by separating them with a semicolon.
 (Using &#42; as a wildcard is permitted).

-**Exclude Pages** - Exclude specific pages that you do not want to match in the segment.
+**[!UICONTROL Exclude Pages]** - Exclude specific pages that you do not want to match in the segment.
 (Using &#42; as a wildcard is permitted).

 * URL does not match - Add the URL of specific web pages you wish to exclude from tracking.
 You can add multiple URLs by separating them with a semicolon